fightforthefuture/battleforthenet/README.md

 repo by switching to the _gh_pages_ branch, and you can see the work we need done on our **[Battle for the Net Trello board][3]!**

-If you're interested in volunteering, contact <jeff@rubbingalcoholic.com>
+If you're interested in volunteering, contact <jeff@rubbingalcoholic.com> or check out https://fightforthefuture.github.io/volunteers for more information about volunteering.

 ### A note about Less for CSS